ndbroadbent/turbo-sprockets-rails3/README.md

 ## Removing Expired Assets

-`turbo-sprockets-rails3` can now remove expired assets after each compile by running the `assets:clean_expired` task after `assets:precompile`.
+`turbo-sprockets-rails3` can now remove expired assets after each compile by providing a task called `assets:clean_expired`.
+You should run this task after `assets:precompile` to remove outdated assets.

 An asset will be deleted if it is no longer referenced by `manifest.yml`, and hasn't been actively deployed for more than a day (default).

 You can configure the expiry time by setting `config.assets.expire_after` in `config/environments/production.rb`.